|

 (Separation) Reliability and Strata

-The reported Reliability is the Rasch equivalent of the KR-20 or Cronbach Alpha "test reliability" statistic, i.e., the ratio of "True variance" to "Observed variance" for the elements of the facet.
-This shows how reproducibly different the measures are.
+The reported "Separation" Reliability is the Rasch equivalent of the KR-20 or Cronbach Alpha "test reliability" statistic, i.e., the ratio of "True variance" to "Observed variance" for the elements of the facet.
+This shows how reproducible is the ordering of the measures.
 This may or may not indicate how "good" the test is in other respects.
 High (near 1.0) person and item reliabilities are preferred.
 This "separation" reliability is somewhat the opposite of an interrater reliability, so low (near 0.0) judge and rater separation reliabilities are preferred.

 The "model" reliability is based on the model standard errors, which are computed on the basis that all superfluous unexpectedness in the data is the randomness predicted by the Rasch model.